The 6 Best Survival Fishing Kits For Any Scenario

 Best Feature

 The 30-pound “ready line” is hands-down the best feature in this kit.
-It’s 25 feet of line that’s pre-rigged with a hook, bobber, and sinker, so all you need to do is add bait and you’re ready to fish.
-This is amazing for beginners, or for quickly catching fish without having to set up a rig.
+It’s 25 feet of line pre-rigged with a hook, bobber, and sinker, so all you need to do is add bait, and you’re ready to fish.
+This is amazing for beginners or quickly catching fish without setting up a rig.

 Potential Drawbacks

-I would like to see more hooks, sinkers, and soft plastics, because this kit doesn’t leave much room for error.
+I want more hooks, sinkers, and soft plastics because this kit leaves little room for error.
 It’s a simple and small kit, so it shouldn’t be expected to provide weeks of food, but even a few more backup items would go a long way.

 Honorable Mention: Rule The Wasteland Deluxe Survival Fishing Kit

-The Rule The Wasteland survival fishing kit doesn’t exactly fit into my categories, but I like this kit a lot and think it deserves a spot on the list.
-It didn’t quite win any category because though it has a lot of gear, it’s a little lacking in true versatility.
-If you know what you’re doing, though, or you know it’s perfect for your area, this kit is a great value.
+The Rule The Wasteland survival fishing kit doesn’t exactly fit into my categories, but I like this kit and think it deserves a spot on the list.
+It didn’t quite win any category because, though it has a lot of gear, it lacks true versatility.
+If you know what you’re doing, though, or you know it’s perfect for your area, this kit is of great value.

 - MSRP: $32.95